kparkins/online-archive/README.md

 # Online Archive with Terraform

 This is a small repository designed to use terraform and ansible to setup and provision a cluster in a single region with Online Archive.
-It uses the format outlined in (the Atlas sizing lab)[https://docs.google.com/document/d/1X0cLZtQZ19OAqCwxSeF5b5vc4mtR2MUeqvArwhS_XEE/edit].
+It uses the format outlined in [The Atlas Sizing Lab](https://docs.google.com/document/d/1X0cLZtQZ19OAqCwxSeF5b5vc4mtR2MUeqvArwhS_XEE/edit).

 ## Directions